chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 ## Mounting
 While I do leave mounting as a bit of an exercise for the user I do supply a known working "reference design".

-Ultimately you just need to put it in the filament path but it turns out how makes quite a difference on the data it generates.
-For best results the filament path should be confined for 10-30cm before and after the sensor and slightly(going too extreme is going to cause the same problem) biased towards the fixed bearing on the sensor.
+Ultimately you just need to put the sensor in the filament path but the exact mounting method makes quite a difference on the data it generates.
+For best results the filament path should be constrained for about 10-30cm before and after the sensor, as well as pushed slightly towards the fixed bearing on the sensor.
+Failing to constrain the filament path should not hinder operation, but it will add a ton of noise to the data.
+Confining the filament path is recommended for this reason.

 ![Mount example](Images/Mounting.jpg)

 I have included STLs for a 0.5mm offset mount for the sensor and tube holders that fit into 6mm wide 2020 channels as a starting point.
 If you design a nice mount for yourself feel free to submit it as a pull request.

-You can just hang the sensor off the spool holder, I have printed like that fo quite some time with no perceived issues but it will add a ton of noise to the data, so if at all possible, confining the filament path around the sensor is better.

 # Software
 ## Installing the software